 Bee Craft – Head of Performance Marketing

 I joined Golfbreaks in 2009 as a Marketing Assistant during my University Placement year.
 After a successful year, I returned as a graduate and now I head up the website and digital channels as Head of Performance Marketing.
-Having joined all those years ago with little knowledge of golf, I am now extremely passionate about educating others, especially females, about both working in the golf industry and playing the sport.
+Having joined all those years ago with little knowledge of golf, I am now extremely passionate about educating others, especially women, about both working in the golf industry and playing the sport.

 A lot of this passion stems from Golfbreaks’ commitment to the Women In Golf Charter, from which the Golfbreaks internal ‘Women In Golf’ (WIG) initiative was born.
 I work alongside a group of driven female colleagues who share the vision of making golf more accessible to women and girls.
 This is something that I feel particularly proud of, alongside my graduation from the R&A Women in Golf Leadership Programme in 2022.